TouK/nussknacker/docs/installation_configuration_guide/model/ModelConfiguration.md

   }
 ```

+As a key in the configuration you can use component name or full component identifier which is in the `componentType-componentName` format.
+The second approach is mostly useful when there is more than one component with the same name (e.g. `source-kafka` and `sink-kafka` components).
+Available component types:
+- `source` - for components located in the `sources` toolbox panel
+- `sink` - for components located in the `sinks` toolbox panel
+- `service` - for components located in the `enrichers` and `services` toolbox panel
+- `custom` - for components located in the `custom` and `optionalEndingCustom` toolbox panel
+- `built-in` - for built-in components (`choice`, `filter`, `record-variable`, `split`, `variable`) located in the `base` toolbox panel

 ### Component links

 You can add additional links that will be shown in `Components` tab.
 They can be used e.g. to point to